 Is hormone therapy one of the most effective treatment for hot flushes?

-On page one in Deciding About Hormone Therapy Use which “simplifies the data in the new NAMS Position Statement for women trying to make decisions about using hormone therapy” the NAMS note:
+On page one in Deciding About Hormone Therapy Use which “simplifies the data in the new NAMS Position Statement for women trying to make decisions about using hormone therapy” the North American Menopause Society (NAMS) note:

-“Hormone therapy is one of the most effective treatments available for bothersome hot flashes and night sweats”.13
+“Hormone therapy is one of the most effective treatments available for bothersome hot flashes and night sweats”.16

 In Hot Flashes: Diagnosis & Treatment – Treatment the Mayo Clinic elaborate on:

-“The most effective way to relieve the discomfort of hot flashes is to take estrogen, but taking this hormone carries risks.
-If estrogen is appropriate for you and you start it within 10 years of your last menstrual period or before age 60, the benefits can be greater than the risks.
+“The best way to relieve hot flashes is to take estrogen.
+But taking this hormone carries risks.
+If estrogen is right for you and you start it within 10 years of your last menstrual period or before age 60, the plusses can be greater than the risks.

 Alternative Therapies